 Paul McCreadie, M.B.A., M.S.

-Paul McCreadie joined Arboretum Ventures in 2006 as an Associate and became a Managing Director in 2011.
+Paul McCreadie joined Arboretum Ventures in 2006.
 Paul invests in capital-efficient medical technology, service, and health IT companies focusing on the application of innovative technologies to underserved markets.
-He currently serves as a board director for Adavium Medical, ArborMetrix, Delphinus Medical, Rethink and Wellfount.
+He currently serves as a board director for Adavium Medical, BioIQ, Delphinus Medical, Rethink and Wellfount.
 Paul is the former Chief Operating Officer for CerviLenz, an Arboretum portfolio company based in Ohio, where he led the redesign of the company’s first commercial product from concept to launch.